 In 1937, Mrs. Charles Hastings Wiltsie Field donated the building at 21 North Main Street, as a memorial to her father, Charles, to the Village of Pittsford for use as the public library where it remained until 1973 when it was again moved to the location at 18 State Street.
 The former location was remodeled and turned into the Village Hall where all of the village municipal documents are kept and village meetings are held.
-Under the terms of Mrs Field's generous donation was that if it was to no longer be a public building, the ownership would revert to her family.
+The terms of Mrs. Field's generous donation stated that if it was no longer used as a public building, the ownership would revert to her family.

 The room with the fireplace, which is used as the meeting room for Village meetings, is a recreation of Mr. Charles Wiltsie's own library in his lovely home in Rochester.
 The paneling, the stained glass windows, and the portrait of Mr. Wiltsie were all part of the renovation and redecoration of that building in 1937.